 “The syndrome of RED-S refers to ‘impaired physiological functioning caused by a relative energy deficiency and includes, but is not limited to, impairments of metabolic rate, menstrual function, bone health, immunity, protein synthesis, and cardiovascular health’.”
 (8)

 Let’s explore some of the INDIVIDUAL impacts a calorie deficit has on hormones and your metabolism.

-There are a number of hormones that are affected by calorie intake and body fat percentage.
+There are several hormones that are affected by calorie intake and body fat percentage.

-One group was placed on a very low-calorie diet (VLCD) of 400 calories and the other group was placed on a balanced deficit diet.
+One group was placed on a very low-calorie diet (VLCD) of 400 calories, and the other was placed on a balanced deficit diet.

-Leptin has many functions, one of which is to regulate the size and amount of body fat tissue.
+Leptin has many functions, one regulating the size and amount of body fat tissue.

-Leptin is primarily produced by fat cells, and when fat cells decrease or increase in size, leptin is produced or suppressed.
-This sends signals to our brain, whether we have enough energy or not.
+Leptin is primarily produced by fat cells, and leptin is produced or suppressed when fat cells decrease or increase in size.
+This sends signals to our brains about whether we have enough energy.
 (10)